AndresLopezDCo/DS4A-Team76/README.md

 This repository has 4 main folders.

-* App: The App development is carry out in different modules
+* App: The App development is carry out in different modules.
 * Mintic - ECAR: This folder contains the raw data, of course it is privated, so it is a hidden folder.
 * Scripts: The scripts has some jupyter notebooks about data analysis previous the App development.
 * data_etls: This folder has the final and processed datasets to load into RDS in AWS, this is a hidden folder too.